flaviapetrr/internship/QLearning/README.md

 $$Q(s,a) \leftarrow Q(s,a) + \alpha \left( r + \gamma \max_{a'} Q(s',a') - Q(s,a) \right)$$

-`std_punish` differs for having a punishment: `r<0`.
+`std_punish` differs for having punishment feedback: `r < 0`.

-### 2. Punishment-Based Q-Learning (`opposite`)
+### 2. Punishment-Based Standard Q-Learning (`opposite`)
 A variation designed for punishment-based environments, where the goal is to minimize negative outcomes.
 It evaluates the optimal next state using the minimum Q-value instead of the maximum.

 $$Q(s,a) \leftarrow Q(s,a) + \alpha \left( r + \gamma \min_{a'} Q(s',a') - Q(s,a) \right)$$

 ### 3. Contextual / Relative Q-Learning (`relative`)
-A custom approach that updates an internal state-value tracking variable $V(s)$ based on the average value of unchosen actions, adjusting the Q-value update relative to this baseline.
+This approach updates the state-value tracking variable $V(s)$ based on the average value of unchosen actions, adjusting the Q-value update relative to this baseline.

 First, we calculate a relative reward baseline $r_v$ based on the total number of actions $|A|$:
 $$r_v = \frac{r + \sum_{a' \neq a} Q(s,a')}{|A|}$$